sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 Example 2
 ----

-The following example shows using the Query method to extract information from a lease.
+The following example shows using the Query Group method to extract information from a lease.

 **Config**